marcocesarato/nft-marketplace/README.md

 ### Configuration

-The project is based over Moralis API (but its functions is code wrapped to permit to be replaced easly based on future needs).
+The project is based over Moralis API (but its functions is code wrapped to permit to be replaced easily based on future needs).

 #### Dotenv